AustralianSynchrotron/ansto-simplon-api/README.md

 A simulated Dectris Simplon API.
 Aims to have the same RESTlike interface and produce a ZMQ stream of data from an input Hdf5 file.
 The input HDF5 file is defined by the environment variable `HDF5_MASTER_FILE`, e.g. `HDF5_MASTER_FILE=/path/to/HDF5_masterfile.h5`

-Currently generates a [Stream2 alpha] release compatible ZMQ stream.
+Currently generates a [Stream V2] release compatible ZMQ stream.

 ## Setup